edunham/site/2015/06/17/dmarc.rst

 Leave the ``p=none`` setting in place until all the systems which you expect to send legitimate emails will have sent something.
 Then audit the logs emailed to you by client mail hosting providers and see whether any legitimate messages failed both DKIM and SPF.

 Fix the systems which sent those poorly-authenticated messages, check the logs from after your fix to make sure no messages are failing both authenticity tests any more, and then increase the ``p`` setting to either ``quarantine`` or ``reject`` by editing the TXT record.

 .. author:: default
 .. categories:: none
-.. tags:: dkim, spf, dmarc, email
+.. tags:: dmarc, email
 .. comments::